andrew/ultimate-awesome/README.md

 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-expression-browser](https://github.com/federicomarini/awesome-expression-browser) - 😎 A curated list of software and resources for exploring and visualizing (browsing) expression data 😎.
 - [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].
-- [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.
 - [awesome-vibecoding](https://github.com/roboco-io/awesome-vibecoding) - A curated list of resources, tutorials, best practices, and examples for Vibe Coding, the emerging paradigm of intuitive, AI-driven software development.
 Explore how vibe-driven collaboration between humans and AI is reshaping the future of programming.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
 - [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
-- [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
 We are continuously improving the project.
 Welcome to PR the works (papers, repos) that are missed.
 - [awesome-industrial](https://github.com/HighFiveDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
 - [awesome](https://github.com/lencx/awesome) - 😎 Awesome lists about all kinds of interesting topics.